Cadbury: Australia

-Cadbury's products were first imported into Australia as early as 1853 when 3 cases of Cadbury's cocoa and chocolate were advertised for sale in Adelaide.
+Cadbury's products were first imported into Australia as early as 1853, when three cases of Cadbury's cocoa and chocolate were advertised for sale in Adelaide.
 Cadbury's first overseas order in 1881 was made for the Australian market.
 In 1919, as part of its plans to expand internationally, the company decided to build a factory in Australia.
 Tasmania was chosen as the location of Cadbury's first factory outside of the United Kingdom, due to its close proximity to the city of Hobart, good source of inexpensive hydro-electricity and plentiful supply of high-quality fresh milk.
 Cadbury's Claremont was modelled on Bournville, with its own village and sporting facilities.

 The first products from Claremont were sold in 1922.

 Cadbury's Claremont was once a popular tourist attraction and operated daily tours; however, the factory ceased running full tours mid-2008, citing health and safety reasons.

 Cadbury has been upgrading its manufacturing facility at Claremont, Tasmania, Australia, since 2001.

 Cadbury's Claremont is the largest chocolate factory in the Southern Hemisphere, producing a company-record of over 58000 tonnes of chocolate in 2021.
 Cadbury also operates a milk-processing plant in Cooee, Tasmania and two other factories in Melbourne, Victoria (Ringwood and Scoresby).

 On 27 February 2009, the confectionery and beverages businesses of Cadbury Schweppes in Australia were formally separated and the beverages business began operating as Schweppes Australia Pty Ltd. In April 2009, Schweppes Australia was acquired by Asahi Breweries.
-In late June 2012, Cadbury introduced Marvellous Creations a new chocolate range with three flavours – Peanut Toffee Cookie, Jelly Crunchie Bits or Jelly Popping Candy Beanies covered in Dairy Milk Chocolate.

 In 2015, the Australian Cadbury factory, located in Hobart, reduced its work force by 80 and in 2017 closed its visitor's centre.
 In August 2017, Cadbury announced that 50 workers will be shed from its Hobart factory.
 Within Australia there is debate regarding halal certification.
 Many of Cadbury's products are halal certified.
 This certification has generated controversy, especially from One Nation politician Pauline Hanson.